-History celebrates every great warrior culture, except one, the Sakas, who were known as “Scythians” to the Greeks, and as “Shakas” to the Indians.
-The Sakas originated on the north banks of the Black Sea and migrated east and west after inventing the wheel and domesticating the horse.
-I suspect their exclusion from history may be a result of their documented affection for cannabis, as they are the first stoners in recorded history, and employed tipis as smoke-inhalation tents.
+History celebrates every great warrior culture, except one, the Scythians, who were known as “Saka” to the Persians, and as “Shakas” to the Indians.
+This culture may have originated on the north banks of the Black Sea and migrated east and west after inventing the wheel and domesticating the horse.
+They may also have been involved with smelting metals and domesticating other animals and birds.
+I suspect their exclusion from history may be a result of their documented affection for cannabis, as they are the first stoners in recorded history.
+According to Herodotus, they employed tipis as smoke-inhalation tents.

-The Sakas were also involved in the slave trade, which was always the most lucrative profession, but they also would have been trading silk from China and opium from Iran.
-Once writing appeared, the sale of scrolls would also have become quite lucrative.
-Only the rich could afford to buy documents, and early documents would have assumed magical powers, especially if they contained wisdom from ancient sages.
-Temples would have purchased any scrolls they felt contained important knowledge and read from them during ceremonies.
+The Scythians were also involved in the slave trade, always the most lucrative profession, and also would have been trading cannabis, opium and spices, and, much later in time, silk from China.
+Once writing and hemp paper appeared, sacred scrolls became quite lucrative.
+Only the rich could afford documents, and early documents would have assumed magical powers, especially if they contained wisdom from ancient sages.
+Temples would have purchased any scrolls they felt contained important knowledge.

 The Phoenicians perfected the alphabet that had been pioneered in Sumeria by mixing it with Egyptian hieroglyphics.
 This alphabet spread around the world, first to Greece, and they only made slight adjustments.
-But some of the earliest writing took place around Pakistan, where the Saka horse culture from Russia was merging with an agrarian culture in India, producing an epic wave of spiritual enlightenment.
+But some of the earliest writing took place around Pakistan, where the Scythian horse culture from the Russian plains was merging with an agrarian culture, producing an epic wave of spiritual enlightenment.
 Pretty soon documents from this area were filtering into Persia and Greece, and having a revolutionary impact on cosmology, law, philosophy and religion.

-They also certainly spread the enlightenment of Buddha, who like Moses, sought to remove all icons from the altars.
-After Alexander conquered the world, there was an enormous cultural mixing, and many Eastern concepts began appearing in Europe.
-The Cynics in Greece could be compared with the Zen Buddhists of Tibet.
-Documents like the Laws of Manu were used to construct the laws of Greece and Rome, and the question and answer format copied by Plato to construct his dialogues.
+First, the Zoroastrians upended the pagan pantheons with the emergence of “one god,” but their paradigm got upended by Buddha’s “no gods” enlightenment.
+Buddha, like Moses and Jesus, sought to remove all icons from the altar, so naturally they turned him into the icon.
+After Alexander conquered the world, there was an enormous cultural mixing, creating Greco-Buddhism.
+Zoroastrian ideas morphed in the west into the worship of Mithra, the Persian sun god.
+Many Eastern concepts began appearing in Europe with a slightly different twist.
+The Cynics in Greece are comparable with the Zen Buddhists of Tibet.
+Documents like the Laws of Manu were used to construct the laws of Greece and Rome, and the question-and-answer format copied by Plato to construct his dialogues.

-Jesus appears at the peak of this cultural revolution, and his myth integrated elements from all the previous spiritual traditions.
-In the 1860s Louis Jacolliot learned Sanskrit and quickly concluded Jesus Christ was derived from Zeus Krishna.
+Jesus appears at the peak of this cultural revolution, and his myth integrated elements from previous spiritual traditions, although obviously, most of the myth was constructed on top of Zoroastrian sun worship.
+The reason Judaism and Christianity absorbed Zoroastrian concepts is simply because it was the first Zoroastrian king of Persia who freed the Jews from Babylon and allowed them to return to Judea.
+In gratitude the mythical Moses was based largely on the mythical Zoroaster.
+In the 1860s, Louis Jacolliot learned Sanskrit and quickly concluded Jesus Christ was derived from Zeus Krishna.